 - Water mist extinguishers

-A foaming chemical is added in the water fire extinguishers with additives that help in effective soaking into the burning materials.
-The addition of chemicals can cause a smaller fire extinguisher to produce the same fire fighting capability as a larger, water-only, fire extinguisher.
+A foaming chemical is added to the water fire extinguishers with additives that help in effective soaking into the burning materials.
+The addition of chemicals can cause a smaller fire extinguisher to produce the same fire-fighting capability as a larger, water-only, fire extinguisher.

 Water mist fire extinguishers apply water in the form of fog or mist.
 The generated mist droplets are much smaller as compared to those formed in the water spray fire extinguisher.
 Smaller droplets possess larger surface areas in relation to their size.
 Such smaller droplets evaporate quickly absorbing the heat energy from the fire.